 As mentioned, I was too cheap to buy the Adventure Cycling maps.
 I relied on other people’s public Ride With GPS routes and whenever I had wifi, I looked up potential upcoming resupply stops on Google Maps so I had some idea where I could get food and water.

-I didn’t carry a stove and planned to subsist on snack items that don’t require cooking.
-However, I quickly discovered that I could just eat fast food all day every day.
+I didn’t carry a stove and planned to subsist on snack items that don’t require cooking, like I do on thruhikes.
+However, I quickly discovered that I could just eat fast food all day.
 McDonald’s was my favorite because they seem to have the most reliable outlets and wifi, plus they had the stroopwafel McFlurry all summer.
-In more rural areas, I frequented convenience stores and stocked up on frozen burritos.
+In more rural areas, I frequented convenience stores and stocked up on frozen burritos and Hot Pockets.

-I don’t recommend this either, especially if you have any interest in losing weight on tour.
+I don’t recommend this either, especially if you have any interest in eating healthy on tour.

-- Bike: 2013 Surly Long Haul Trucker with minimal modifications, mostly just added fenders and raised the handlebars
+- Bike: 2013 Surly Long Haul Trucker with minimal modifications, mostly just added fenders and raised the handlebars.
+Leather saddle by Selle Anatomica.

-- Bags: cheap 35-liter pair of panniers from Amazon, lined with turkey roasting bags for water/smellproofing.
-Drybag strapped to my rear rack.
-Down quilt in stuffsack strapped to handlebars.
+- Storage: Cheap 35-liter pair of panniers from some random company on Amazon, lined with turkey roasting bags for water/smellproofing.
+Drybag strapped to rear rack.
+Quilt in stuffsack strapped to handlebars.
 Top tube bag.
 Phone in handlebar mount.

-- Clothes: one longsleeve shirt.
+- Clothes: One longsleeve shirt.
 One pair bike shorts.
-Skirt so I could take the shorts off whenever I wasn’t riding.
-Fleece Melanzana dress for insulation.
+Skirt to wear instead of shorts whenever I wasn’t riding.
+Melanzana fleece microgrid dress for insulation.
 Uniqlo down vest for extra insulation.
+Dance warmup pants for wind/water-resistance.
 Rain jacket and waterproof helmet/saddle cover.
-Nylon dance warmup pants for wind/water-resistance.
 Half-length Buff as helmet liner/ear cover.
 UV leg sleeves and full-fingered gloves for sun protection.

 - Tent: Big Agnes Fly Creek UL1

-- Safety gear: fashionable hi-vis reflective harness.
+- Safety gear: Fashionable hi-vis reflective harness.
 Helmet with helmet mirror and a loose chunk of styrofoam after my bike fell on it in Kansas.
 No gun, no pepper spray, no bear spray, no knife longer than an inch.
 (I didn’t want or use the knife, but it’s included in my multitool.)
-I also did not have bike lights, the idea being that I was never going to be riding after dark.
+I also did not have bike lights, the idea being that I was never going to be riding after dark (more realistically, I couldn’t be bothered to figure out where/how to mount the lights around the bags).
 This was generally the case but it did make finding a campsite very urgent after sunset.

 I had zero flats.
 I heard a lot of people singing the praises of Schwalbe Marathons, but my front tire is whatever came with my bike and my rear tire is whatever my local bike shop had in stock a couple years ago.